-11 airlines have gone out of business in the last 12 months — here’s the full list
+13 notable airlines have gone out of business in the last 15 months — here’s the full list

 “2019 has seen the fastest growth in airline failure in history,” airline consulting firm IBA told Reuters last October.

-The year 2020 looks to be off to a similar start, with Tuesday’s news that Air Italy will shutter less than two years after starting operations.
+The year 2020 looks to be off to a similar start, with Thursday’s news that UK airline Flybe would collapse after years of financial difficulties, an acquisition, and failed rescue efforts.

 Here are the commercial airlines that have been forced to close their doors and fold up their wings.